 Noble though this quest may be, it invariably means cutting back on time for leisure, including video games.
 The struggle is real.

 Game time ultimately dwindles down, leading some gamers to embrace the change and become casual gamers, often on mobile devices, while some put the controller down forever.
 Others play when they can, but accept that they do so not to be competitive, but to have fun.
-A very small subsection of the gaming population bucks the trend and remain hardcore.
+A tiny subsection of the gaming population bucks the trend and remain hardcore.

 The mobile gaming market has embraced the midcore gaming community, offering challenging portable video games with a level of depth unimaginable a decade ago.
 Many AAA video games can also be enjoyed this way, offering short quests that can be completed in brief gaming sessions, allowing gamers to drop in and out as and when time permits.